-Talks to sell the Weinstein Co. are back on
+Weinstein Co. strikes $500M deal to sell off assets

 "This next step represents the best possible pathway to support victims and protect employees," she said.
 "We are grateful to the New York State Attorney General's office for their efforts in helping us reach an agreement and we are grateful to our investors who have believed in this process and in the compelling value of a female-led company."

+Schneiderman said in a statement that the investor group will create "a real, well-funded victims compensation fund, implement HR policies that will protect all employees, and will not unjustly reward bad actors."

+The A.G. also said that his lawsuit "remains active and investigation remains ongoing at this time."
+In other words, the suit against Harvey and Bob Weinstein will continue even if the suit against the studio is resolved.

-Most of the employees who remain at Weinstein Co. will be offered positions with the new company.
+According to a spokesman for the investor group, most of the employees who remain at Weinstein Co. will be offered positions with the new company.

 Contreras-Sweet said the studio will be "led by a board of directors made up of a majority of independent women."